JerryI/wljs-docs/docs/frontend/Tutorial/Dynamics.md

 ```

 :::info
 `Offload` just does a simple trick - provides to a frontend an unknown symbol, which forces frontend to fetch it from the Kernel.
-Once it fetched, a dynamic link would be created.
+Once it has been fetched, a dynamic link is created.
 :::

 The binding itself happens between `Rectangle` and `length`, but not `Graphics`, therefore only partial reevaluation occurs.
 To know more about details see [WLJS](../../../interpreter/Advanced/symbols.md).